-Its best to keep the hand holding the knife glove free as it makes it easier to grip and control the blade.
-Once you've got your technique down your shucking hand is at a low risk of injury any way.
+It’s best to keep the hand holding the knife glove free as it makes it easier to grip and control the blade.
+Once you’ve got your technique down your shucking hand is at low risk of injury anyway.

 Some knives have a guard while other designs have a slight bulge on the handle just before the blade that offers quite a bit of protection to the hand holding the knife,

-Besides, some materials used to make gloves don't match well to knife handles and can make them difficult to grip.
-Cloth and chain mail gloves are a good example.
+Besides, some materials used to make gloves don’t match well with knife handles and can make them difficult to grip.
+Cloth and chain mail gloves are good examples.
 They can easily slip on a handle made of wood or plastic.